IWGB v CAC: Court of Appeal

-Coulson LJ and Phillips LJ agreed.

 Supreme Court

 The Supreme Court upheld the Court of Appeal.
 Lady Rose held that Deliveroo's use of a substitution clause could remove the element of "personal performance" necessary for worker status, meaning that riders had no right to recognition for collective bargaining.
 It was further held that the European Convention on Human Rights article 11 did not require that employers recognised unions for collective bargaining.

 Significance

-The case brought the UK's protection of basic worker rights down, by again enabling worker status to be determined unilaterally by an employer's contract term.
+The case weakened the protection of basic worker rights in the UK, by enabling worker status to be determined unilaterally by an employer's contract term.
 The decision was widely condemned by labour rights experts.